Course code: MSc: MC8AM Level: 7

 Equipping you to succeed

-For direct entry on to the course, and in order for you to be eligible for Graduate Basis for Chartership with the BPS, you need to have 60 credits in psychology.
+For direct entry on to the course you need to have 60 credits in psychology.
 If you are completely new to Psychology, our University Certificate in Psychology (60 Credits) will prepare you for your postgraduate study by offering an introduction to the field of psychology and the fundamental skills that psychologists require.
 We believe this additional knowledge equips you to succeed in your postgraduate studies.

 Interactive and practical learning